Ironsail-Philip/universal-memory/README.md

 **Claude Code:**
 - Memories auto-load at startup
-- See context from both AI systems
+- Installer now configures the SessionStart hook automatically
+- Smart dedupe ensures the banner shows once even on rapid relaunches

 **Codex CLI:**
-- Use `codex-mem` wrapper
+- Use `codex-mem` wrapper (deduped so you see the banner once per start)
 - Or check manually with `uni-mem show`

 ---